 Following the strongest 12-month period in years, 2011 was destined to be a disappointment.
 The “year of sequels,” it sorely lacked originality and relied on microwaved ideas to keep the box office humming.
 As always, however, there were jewels to be found, with an unusually-strong Berlin premiering 3 of my top 7 and old and new directors delivering world-class work.
 Here are my thoughts on a year that embraced Iranian cinema and said goodbye to Harry Potter and Béla Tarr.

-Almayer’s Folly, Drive, Footnote, Hugo, The Interrupters, I Wish, The Kid with a Bike, Le Havre, Martha Marcy May Marlene, Melancholia, Midnight in Paris, Moneyball, Monsieur Lazhar, Project Nim, Shame, Weekend
+Almayer’s Folly, Drive, Footnote, Hugo, The Interrupters, I Wish, The Kid with a Bike, Le Havre, Martha Marcy May Marlene, Melancholia, Midnight in Paris, Moneyball, Monsieur Lazhar, Project Nim, Shame, This Is Not A Film, Weekend

 8. The Deep Blue Sea

 “Where does all this yearning come from?”
 “Anger fades, and it is replaced by regret.”
 “The fanatic is always concealing a secret doubt.”

 My review of Pina, here.

 My review of The Deep Blue Sea, coming soon.

 My review of Tinker Tailor Soldier Spy, here.

 6. Take Shelter